WDHulsy/CSUF-nikolaidis-breast-tissue/README.md

 --------------------------
 Converts a breast tissue single-cell atlas in h5ad format (e.g., CellXGene or published atlas) to an SCE for MuSiC.
 Cell types are collapsed into broad categories.
 Update celltype_col and sample_col to match the atlas metadata column names.

-Required packages: Seurat, SeuratDisk, SingleCellExperiment, dpylr
+Required packages: Seurat, SeuratDisk, SingleCellExperiment, dpylr, zellkonverter, capseuratconverter